Adam’s Rib (1949) dir. George Cukor

 written by James Fritzell, Everett Greenbaum, Andy Griffith

-w/ Don Knotts, Joan Staley, Liam Redmon, Dick Sargent, Skip Homier, Lurene Tuttle, James Millhollin, Hal Smith, Ellen Corby, Sandra Gould, Edward McKinley, Eddie Quillan
+w/ Don Knotts, Joan Staley, Liam Redmon, Dick Sargent, Skip Homier, Lurene Tuttle, James Millhollin, Hal Smith, Ellen Corby, Sandra Gould, Edward McKinley, Eddie Quillan, Philip Ober, Jesslyn Fax, Nydia Westman, George Chandler, Robert Cornthwaite, James Millhollin, Hope Summers, Dick Wilson

-A screwy ‘haunted’ comedy from Universal Pictures that many people now middle-aged saw on TV as kids.
-It kicks in when Knotts mistakes a passed-out drunk for a corpse.
+A screwy “haunted comedy” in Technicolor from Universal Pictures that many people now middle-aged saw on TV as kids.
+It starts with Don Knotts, in Barney Fife-mode but as a typesetter-wannabe-reporter, mistaking a passed-out drunk for a corpse.
 That drunk is Hal Smith who also plays Otis the drunk on The Andy Griffith Show.
 And so begins what feels like one big party for supporting actors: Sargent and Gould from Bewitched, Tuttle the senior nurse from Julia, Corby a/k/a Grandma Walton, as well as Jim Boles, Charles Lane, and Reta Shaw.
-Knotts is remembered as the quintessential supporting player due to his roles on Andy Griffith and later Three’s Company but he was a full-fledged movie star.
-His first movie is The Incredible Mr. Limpet (1963); his next and best is The Reluctant Astronaut (1967).
+Knotts is remembered as the quintessential supporting player due to his roles on Andy Griffith, and later Three’s Company, but he was a full-fledged movie star.
+His first movie is The Incredible Mr. Limpet (1963) (see below); his next and possibly best is The Reluctant Astronaut (1967) (see Classic Era (M-Z)).
 Look for Universal’s DVD collection called the “Reluctant Hero Pack.”
+The Don Knotts comedy formula spins the underdog archetype as reluctant hero, making for slapstick that both undermines and confirms traditional masculinity.

 The Ghost Breakers (1940) dir.
 George Marshall